Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ## Future directions of the project

-If this project were to continue, here are a few ideas for ways to improve or speed up the code:
+If this project were to continue, here are a few ideas for ways to improve or speed up the code, or do something else related:

 - In the source code `sphMakeGeometry`, half of the terms that are calculated in some parts are always zero.
 This wasn't optimised in the orginal MATLAB code, since the way MATLAB ran the script made it so that it would take roughly equal time to calculate anyway.
 In C++, optimising this part of the code may or may not give some slight speed improvements (it's possible that these zero cases are optimised out during compile time anyway).
 - Implement multi-processing and/or GPU acceleration at a low-level and throughout the entire code.
 Since much of the code involves doing computations with a lot of data, having them done simultaneously via multi-processing and/or GPU acceleration may significantly improve the computation speeds.
 NVIDIA CUDA already has a C++ library as well and Eigen has some support for CUDA.
 - Analytically reduce/simplify the maths required to get the desired results.
 Spheroids have many rotation and reflection symmetries that could still be exploited to help simplify the maths.
 This would especially be helpful for the field calculation parts, where the triple integral could be reduced down to a double integral.
 Out of all methods, this could give the greatest improvement for the least amount of effort.
+- Convert the whole SMARTIES package to a C++ or FORTRAN library.
+Of course, this would mean that a lot of restructuring would need to be done to ensure cohesiveness of code, and many functions would have to be re-analysed to make them work well with C++/FORTRAN.

 ## Notable differences from SMARTIES